Roberto Francisco Chiari Remón: Administration

-His government worked hard on the education sector.
-The General Hospital of the Social Security was inaugurated and an extensive vaccination program was developed.
+Chiari's government worked hard on the education sector.
+The General Hospital of the Social Security was inaugurated and an extensive vaccination program developed.

 His administration is most remembered for the historic events of January 9, 1964, known today as Martyrs' Day.
-During a dispute between Panamanian and American students regarding the right to raise the Panamanian flag instead of the U.S. flag at Balboa High School the Panamanian flag was accidentally torn.
+During a dispute between Panamanian and American students regarding the right to raise the Panamanian flag instead of the U.S. flag at Balboa High School, the Panamanian flag was accidentally torn.
 This flag desecration sparked four days of fighting between civilians and the US Army.
 22 Panamanians and four Americans died.
 Following these events, Chiari made the decision to break diplomatic relations with the United States, making Panama the first Latin American country to make this call.
 This spurred negotiations that ultimately ended in the 1977 Torrijos-Carter Treaties, which disbanded the Canal Zone and relinquished U.S. control of the Panama Canal to Panama on December 31, 1999.
 Because of this, Chiari is known as el presidente de la dignidad (The President of Dignity).

 Post-presidency

-After leaving office, he retired from public life and he returned to work in his private companies.
+After leaving office, Chiari retired from public life and returned to work in his private companies.
 He was president of the Industrial Sindicate from 1967 to 1969.